dpopchev/gentoo/Notes.md

 source /etc/profile && export PS1="(chroot) ${PS1}"
 ```

-**Assumming we are into new root from now one**
+_Assumming we are into new root from now one_

 ### Portage configuration

-Get ebuild repository

 ```
-emerge-webrsync
+emerge-webrsync # && emerge -avuDN @world
 ```

-Check variable values aginst `emerge --info`

-Select a profile

 ```
 eselect profile list